-ARTICLE VII
+A public roadway shall be required whenever any of the following conditions exist:

+A proposed roadway that serves ten (10) or more one-family residential lots.

+A proposed roadway that connects two or more public or private roadways.

+A proposed roadway that serves more than one non-residential use, not including farm uses and farm buildings.

+Public roadways and streets shall be constructed to the standards of, and maintained by, the Lenawee County Road Commission.

-SPECIFIC USE REGULATIONS
+ARTICLE VII: SPECIFIC USE REGULATIONS

 Section 7.01.
+INTENT

-INTENT. .
-The purpose of this Article is to establish supplementary standards to guide the review of certain kinds of uses which, because of their characteristics may have a detrimental effect upon adjacent properties, the neighborhood, or the community even if all other standards within this Ordinance are met.
+The purpose of this Article is to establish supplementary standards to guide the review of certain kinds of uses which, because of their characteristics, may have a detrimental effect upon adjacent properties, the neighborhood, or the community even if all other standards within this Ordinance are met.
 It is the intent of these standards to provide for proper design control to assure that these uses will not cause any unanticipated problems or hazards and will be consistent with the Master Plan.
 It is further intended through these standards to recognize the importance of such uses by anticipating their location and site design needs and by establishing appropriate standards for their development in advance of actual proposals.

-1. The provisions of this Article shall be held to be the minimum standards and requirements within each zoning district and shall not preclude the establishment of higher or more restrictive standards or requirements for the authorization of any special use permit where such higher or more restrictive standards or requirements are found necessary by the Building Inspector, Planning Commission or Township Board to obtain the intent of this Ordinance.
+1. The provisions of this Article shall be held to be the minimum standards and requirements within each zoning district and shall not preclude the establishment of higher or more restrictive standards or requirements for the authorization of any special use permit where such higher or more restrictive standards or requirements are found necessary by the Building Inspector, Planning Commission, or Township Board to obtain the intent of this Ordinance.

 2. Nothing in this Article shall be construed to give rise to any permanent vested right in the continuation of any particular use, district, zoning classification, or any permissible activity therein.
-Furthermore, such rights as may exist through enforcement of this Ordinance are hereby declared to be subject to subsequent amendment, change or modification as may be necessary for the preservation or protection of public health, safety and welfare.
+Furthermore, such rights as may exist through enforcement of this Ordinance are hereby declared to be subject to subsequent amendment, change, or modification as may be necessary for the preservation or protection of public health, safety, and welfare.

 Section 7.02.
-AIRPORTS.
-Airports, airfields, runways, hangars, beacons, and other facilities involved with aircraft operations should be subject to the following:

-All rules and regulations of the Federal Aeronautics Administration and the Bureau of Aeronautics, of the Michigan Department of Transportation

-Approval of the preliminary plans submitted to the Township by those agencies.
-Section 7.03.
-AMPITHEATERS.
-Amphitheaters, for musical or theatrical performances.

-Lot size shall be a minimum of ten (10) acres.

-The site shall be so planned as to provide all ingress and egress directly onto a County Primary Road.

-There shall be provided at least a one hundred (100) foot setback from the property line abutting the County Primary Road.

-Such use shall be located at least three hundred (300) feet from any property line of abutting residentially zoned lands.

-Section 7.04.
-AMUSEMENT PARKS, FAIRGROUNDS, ZOOLOGICAL GARDENS,

-BOTANICAL GARDENS, AND ARBORETUMS.
-Amusement parks, fairgrounds, zoological gardens, botanical gardens and arboretums.

-The lot size shall be a minimum of ten (10) acres.

-The site shall be so planned as to provide all ingress and egress directly onto a County Primary Road.

-There shall be provided at least a one hundred (100) foot setback from the property line abutting the County Primary Road.

-Such use shall be located at least two hundred (200) feet from any property line of abutting residentially zoned lands.
+AUTOMOBILE WASH ESTABLISHMENTS

-Section 7.05.
-AUTOMOBILE CAR WASH ESTABLISHMENTS.
-Automobile car wash establishments are subject to the following conditions:
+Automobile wash establishments are subject to the following regulations:

-Located within a completely enclosed building
+The facility shall be located within a completely enclosed building

-Includes steam-cleaning, but excludes rustproofing

-Provides the following off-street storage space for cars waiting to be washed per car wash lane:
+The following minimum off-street stacking spaces shall be provided for each automobile wash lane:

-At least ten (10) cars for manual of self-serve establishments
+Ten (10) for manual or self-serve establishments

-At least twenty-five (25) storage spaces for automatic establishments.
+Twenty-five (25) for automatic establishments.